My Main Page with Links to My Other

 364p (H) 1993

-Argues that the probabilities of accidental nuclear wars are much higher than is commonly believed and that we should find ways to reduce arsenals and make arsenals safer.
+Blair argues that the probabilities of accidental nuclear wars are much higher than commonly believed, that we should find ways to reduce arsenals and make arsenals safer.
 Overly high alert and overly decentralized control could have led to disaster.
 As recently as 1995, Russians mistook a space rocket from Norway for an incoming ICBM.
-The author ignores the dangers of having a tiny arsenal.
 Worth browsing.

 Caging the Nuclear Genie: An American Challenge for Global Security by Stansfield Turner